molsonkiko/JsonToolsNppPlugin/README.md

 If you are interested in helping users of JsonTools who don't speak English, JsonTools can be translated to other languages beginning in [v8.0](/CHANGELOG.md#800---2024-06-29).

 JsonTools infers your preferred language and attempts to translate in the following way:
-1. JsonTools checks your [Notepad++ `nativeLang.xml` config file](https://npp-user-manual.org/docs/binary-translation/#creating-or-editing-a-translation) (at [XPath path](https://www.w3schools.com/xml/xml_xpath.asp) `/NotepadPlus/Native-Langue/@name`) to determine what language you prefer to use, and sets `lowerEnglishName` to the appropriate value and __skips to step 3__.
-For example, if this file says `galician`, we will attempt to translate JsonTools to `galician`. __If the Notepad++ native language is `english` *or* if JsonTools does not have a translation file for the Notepad++ native language, JsonTools then does the following:__
+1. JsonTools checks your [Notepad++ `nativeLang.xml` config file](https://npp-user-manual.org/docs/binary-translation/#creating-or-editing-a-translation) (at [XPath path](https://www.w3schools.com/xml/xml_xpath.asp) `/NotepadPlus/Native-Langue/@name`) to determine what language you prefer to use, and sets `lowerEnglishName` to the appropriate value.
+For example, if this file says `galician`, we will attempt to translate JsonTools to `galician`.
-    1. JsonTools looks up your [`current culture`](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/get-culture?view=powershell-7.4) (which can be checked using the `get-culture` command in Powershell).
-    2. Next, we find the `EnglishName` property of the `current culture` (which can be found by the `$foo = get-culture; $foo.EnglishName` command in Powershell), take the first word, and convert it to lowercase.
-Call this `lowerEnglishName`.
-        - Example: the `EnglishName` of the `en-us` culture is `English (United States)`, so `lowerEnglishName` is `english`
-        - Example: the `EnglishName` of the `it-it` culture is `Italian (Italy)`, so `lowerEnglishName` is `italian`
-3. JsonTools then does one of the following:
+2. JsonTools then does one of the following:
     - If `lowerEnglishName` is `english`, it does nothing (because JsonTools is naturally in English)
     - Otherwise, it looks in the `translation` subdirectory of the `JsonTools` plugin folder (where `JsonTools.dll` lives) for a file named `{lowerEnglishName}.json5`
     - __NOTE:__ because the translation files are in a subdirectory of the plugin folder, *translation does not work for versions of Notepad++ older than [version 8](https://notepad-plus-plus.org/downloads/v8/),* since those older versions do not have separate folders for each plugin.
-4. If JsonTools found `translation\{lowerEnglishName}.json5`, it attempts to parse the file.
+3. If JsonTools found `translation\{lowerEnglishName}.json5`, it attempts to parse the file.
 If parsing fails, a message box will appear warning the user of this.
     - If no translation file was found, or if parsing failed, the default English will be used.
-5. If parsing was successful, JsonTools will use the translation file as described below.
+4. If parsing was successful, JsonTools will use the translation file as described below.

 JsonTools only attempts to find translation files once, when Notepad++ is starting up.
-If you change the UI language of Notepad++ or your operating system's UI culture, you will have to close Notepad++ and reopen it before this change will apply to JsonTools.
+If you change the UI language of Notepad++, you will have to close Notepad++ and reopen it before this change will apply to JsonTools.

 To be clear, *JsonTools may not be in the same language of the Notepad++ UI.* The steps described above represent my best effort to automatically translate JsonTools into a language that the user will find useful, without requiring the user to select their language from a list of available languages in the settings form.